opil/documentation/docs/admin/OPIL/opil_server.md

 ### Prepare demo_map.yaml

 In the root directory where you created `docker-compose.yml`, create a new file called `demo_map.yaml`.
-This file will include the configuration of the map scale and zero-point as well as a few additional parameters.
+This file will include the configuration of the map scale (resolution) and **zero point coordinate in meters** (origin) as well as a few additional parameters.

 ```yaml
 #demo_map.yaml